keniasousa/getting-cleaning-data/CodeBook.md

     # considering the tidy data is in the variable 'data'
     names(data)

 "Activities": Activities performed by the subjects in the experiment.
+Activities is a `factor` with 6 levels.
 The levels are: `LAYING`, `SITTING`,`STANDING`, `WALKING`, `WALKING_DOWNSTAIRS`, `WALKING_UPSTAIRS`.

 "Subjects": An identifier of the subject who carried out the experiment.
+The variable "Subjects" is an `integer` going from 1 to 30.
 There are 30 subjects.

 The measurement variables start with "Mean" because they represent the average of each variable for each activity and each subject.
+The measurement variables are `numeric`.

 There are signals that are collected in 3-axial signals in the `X`, `Y` and `Z` directions, which are denoted with '.XYZ' in the variable name, these features are the following: